Who are we?

 What are your communion practices?

 At St. Paul’s, every service, every week, we have an open communion table.
 That means that if you believe that Jesus is present in the bread and wine of communion, you are welcome at the communion table.
 We do believe that a person should be baptized before coming for communion, but even a non-baptized person can come forward for a word of blessing.
-We do not ask that you be a member of this congregation to commune, not do we ask that you be a Lutheran to commune.
+We do not ask that you be a member of this congregation to commune, nor do we ask that you be a Lutheran to commune.
 We ask that you believe in the saving, forgiving power of this meal.

 Why would I want to become a member at St. Paul’s?